scotws/RISC-V-tests/docs/gnu_assembler_tips.md

 ## Best practices as defined by me

-... since nobody else seems willing to to it:
+... since I can't seem to find a list of them anywhere:

 - Use `.global` instead of `.globl`.
 This is just another weird ancient design decision like `umount` instead of `unmount` that needs to die.